AEBilgrau/AEBilgrau.github.io/content/about.en.md

 In short, my PhD project consisted of a number of methods in high-dimensional statistics on reproducibility and data integration with applications in molecular cancer biology.
 In my work, I worked using the following methods:

- * Høj-dimensionelle og lav-dimensionelle metoder i alm. og regulariseret regression, clusteranalyse, klassifikations-metoder, estimation af netværks modeller</li>
+ * High-dimensional and low-dimensional methods in general. and regularized regression, cluster analysis, classification methods, estimation of network models
- * Over 10 års erfaring med R programmering, R software pakker og løsninger, Shiny web applikationer, samt integration mellem R og C++ for hurtigere processering af data.</li>
+ * Over 10 years of experience with R programming, R software packages and solutions, Shiny web applications, and integration between R and C ++ for faster data processing.
- * Multiple testing og dens problemer</li>
+ * Multiple testing and its problems
- * Reproducerbare workflows og afrapportering</li>
+ * Reproducible workflows and reporting

-Efter et kort post-doc ansættelse, blev jeg ansat ved Novo Nordisk, hvor jeg i cirka 4 år beskæftiget mig med mere traditionelle statistiske problemer.
+After a short post-doc appointment, I was employed by Novo Nordisk, where for about 4 years I dealt with more traditional statistical problems.

- * Design og planlægning af kliniske forsøg, primært erfaring i fase I og III
+ * Design and planning of clinical trials, primarily experience in Phase I and III
- * Generaliserede lineære modeller, mixed effects modeller, bestemmelse af stikprøvestørrelse, time-to-event analyse, m.m.
+ * Generalized linear models, mixed effects models, sample size determination, time-to-event analysis, etc.
- * Estimanter og missing data
+ * Estimands, estimators, estimates and missing data
- * SAS-programmering
+ * SAS programming
- * Afrapportering, visualisering, og den første formidling af nye resultater
+ * Reporting, visualization, and the first dissemination of new results

 Finally, I am now currently employed at [Seluxit](http://seluxit.com) in the position of *senior data scientist* where I use a very broad repertoire of data science techniques, statistical models, and software.